MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ## 1. Build a Docker image

 If you're using one of the framework sample apps available for Django and Flask, you're set to go.
-If you're bringing your own sample app, take a look to see how the sample apps are set up, in particular the *Dockerfile* in the root directory.
+If you're working with your own sample app, take a look to see how the sample apps are set up, in particular the *Dockerfile* in the root directory.

 ### [VS Code](#tab/vscode-docker)